Lys Gracieux: 2019: five-year-old season

 As Yahagi had suggested, Lys Gracieux ended her season in the Arima Kinen over 2500 metres at Nakayama on 22 December.
 Ridden by Lane she went off the 5.7/1 second favourite behind Almond Eye in a sixteen-runner field which also included Saturnalia, World Premiere, Suave Richard, Fierement, Kiseki, Rey de Oro, Cheval Grand and Al Ain.
 Lane settled the mare on the inside rail towards the rear of the field as Aerolithe set a fast pace, and then switched to the outside in the straight.
-Lys Gracieux accelerated into the lead just inside the last 200 metres and drew right away from her opponents to win easily by five lengths, becoming the first mare to win both all star Grand Prix races in the same year.
+Lys Gracieux accelerated into the lead just inside the last 200 metres and drew right away from her opponents to win easily by five lengths, becoming the first female horse to win both of Japan’s Grand Prix races.
 Lane said "I just had so much confidence in this horse...
 I just knew she was going to run a big race.
-It was a really good pace and I found a lovely spot back in the rail... a space opened up and she did the rest".
+It was a really good pace and I found a lovely spot back in the rail... things opened up for me and she just did the rest".

 In January 2020 Lys Gracieux was awarded the title of Japanese Horse of the Year, receiving 271 of the 274 votes as well as winning the JRA Award for Best Older Filly or Mare for the second time.
 In the 2019 World's Best Racehorse Rankings Lys Gracieux was given a rating of 126, making her the fifth best racehorse in the world, the second best racemare in the world, and the best racehorse in Japan.
 Lys Gracieux is one of the three highest earning racehorses in the world among the racehorses born in 2014, along with Thunder Snow and Enable.

+Racing form

+Lys Gracieux won seven races and placed on a podium 12 times more out of 22 starts.
+This data is available in JBIS, netkeiba, HKJC and racingpost.